felipehaack/jReaderReport/README.md

 ##Introducting

-How you know, there's a lot of projects that allow you show a newspaper, magazine or comic book edition for tablets, smartphones and desktop.
-Moreover, with effects to go to the next/previous page and features like video, sounds, animations within of the edition.
-Say this, I'm developing an API for you report critical information to the Google Analytics.
+There's some projects which help to create a web reader like newspaper, magazine, comic book, etc, in tablets, smartphones and desktop using HTML.
+Moreover, adding effect to each element into page (transition, scale, skew, etc), inserting video and sounds supported by HTML5.
+Say this, I'm developing an API for report some informations from these web readers to Google Analytics.

 ##What Can It Report?
-First, I'll explain to you what's a title, issue, page and interactivity.

-1. **Title:** It's a newspaper, magazine or comic book name.
-2. **Issue:** Within a title there's some edition, but, I named "issue".
-3. **Page:** The pages from each edition.
-4. **Interactivity:** The features like a video, sounds, etc, within page.
+1. **Page View**: Send a page view when user open the reader.
+2. **View Time**: Send view time while user read each page.
+3. **Interactivity**: Send custom interactivity like user open a video, execute a song, started an animation, etc.
+4. **Social**: Send a share custom event from supported social network like facebook, twitter, google+ and pinterest.

 ##Dependencies